 It was important for me to work with women of color for various reasons.
 First, I feel we are underrepresented in the industry.
 So I wanted to work with creative women who embodied an inner and outer strength coupled with a feeling of softness.
 I feel many times women of color are portrayed as angry and tough.
 However, it was important to show us in our natural state of openness and strength.

-One of the photoshoots were captured in my neighborhood, Washington Heights.
+One of the photo shoots were captured in my neighborhood, Washington Heights.
 It was vital for me to include staples of our Dominican culture.
-For those who do not know, Washington Heights has a high percentage of Caribbean people, mainly coming from the Dominican Republic for that reason I chose to incorporate staples like plantains and fruits.
+For those who do not know, Washington Heights has a high percentage of Caribbean people mainly coming from the Dominican Republic.
+For that reason, I chose to incorporate staples like plantains and fruits.
 The most important representation was capturing the life of a creative woman.
-In the images, you will see her first few hours after waking up and you can follow her through her food shopping and grab flowers and finally a visit to her studio to create magic.
+In the images, you will see her first few hours after waking up and you can follow her through food shopping, grabbing flowers and finally visiting her studio to create magic.

 Where are you from?
 What was a defining memory from your origin?